Agenda Item

 • Default_avatar

-Priscilla Stuckey about 3 years ago
+Priscilla Stuckey over 3 years ago

 I support the bill to ban use of pesticides and synthetic fertilizers on county properties.
 I moved to Kihei two years ago and often snorkel at Ulua Beach.
 I see a lot of invasive algae smothering the reef in shallow areas.
 Its growth is stimulated by excessive nitrogen from synthetic fertilizers.
 I am heartbroken to watch honu swim by with huge fibropapillomatosis (tumors) growing on their necks or heads after eating the algae.
 Roundup and other pesticides poison the soil, they poison the water, they poison the reefs, the fish, and us because we are all connected.
 What we do to the soil, we do to us.
 Please limit harm by banning these products.